Pet Birthdays – Canine Cakes for Dapper Dogs

 The meat treat cake

-These measurements are based on your doggie dining by themselves or with one of their pooch pals.
+These measurements are based on your doggie dining by themselves.
 If you have more canines coming to the party, adjust the amounts.

 (low fat, salt and sugar options are always advised)